Reviews12 min read

 • Pricing gets expensive fast — especially as your list grows past 1,000–2,000 contacts, costs can become hard to justify

-• Automation is mid-tier — deeper automation workflows require workarounds or upgrades; dedicated tools do it better
+• Automation is mid-tier — deeper automation workflows require workarounds or upgrades; other tools do it better

-• Customer support is gated — free plan users get email support only for the first 30 days; after that, you're largely on your own
+• Customer support is gated — free plan users get email support for the first 30 days only; after that, you're mostly on your own

-• The interface can feel bloated — so many features means the dashboard can feel cluttered, especially if you just want to send a straightforward email
+• The interface can feel bloated — so many features means the dashboard gets cluttered, especially if you just want to send a straightforward email

-• Contact counting quirks — unsubscribed contacts still count toward your limit on some plans, which is genuinely frustrating and feels like a cash grab
+• Contact counting quirks — unsubscribed contacts still count toward your limit on some plans, which feels like a cash grab

 Who Is Mailchimp Best For?

 E-commerce store owners.
-Seriously, if you're running a Shopify or WooCommerce store, Mailchimp's native integrations and purchase-based automation make it one of the better choices out there.
+Seriously, if you're running a Shopify or WooCommerce store, Mailchimp's native integrations and purchase-based automation make it one of the best bets out there.
 The revenue tracking alone justifies the cost for most stores doing over $5,000/month.

 Beginners starting their first email list.
-The free plan is a real starting point, the templates are good, and there's no shortage of tutorials.
+The free plan is a real jumping-off point, the templates are solid, and tutorials are everywhere.
 You won't feel lost.

 Small businesses that want one tool, not ten.
-If the appeal of having email, landing pages, basic CRM, and a website builder under one login sounds good to you — that's Mailchimp's wheelhouse.
+If the idea of having email, landing pages, basic CRM, and a website builder under one login appeals to you — that's Mailchimp's wheelhouse.
 For teams of 1–5 people, that consolidation is legitimately valuable.

 Marketing teams with design standards.
-The email builder produces professional-looking output without needing a designer on call.
-For teams that care about brand consistency, that matters more than people give it credit for.
+The email builder produces professional output without needing a designer on staff.
+For teams that care about brand consistency, that matters more than people realize.

 Who Should Look Elsewhere?

-Bloggers and content creators with tight budgets.
+Bloggers and content creators on tight budgets.
 Platforms like ConvertKit (now Kit) Try Kit are built specifically for creators, offer better automation for list segmentation, and have more generous free plans.
-Mailchimp's pricing will bite you faster than you expect.
+Mailchimp's pricing will catch you faster than you expect.

 Businesses that live and die by complex automation.
 Look, if you're building sophisticated multi-branch funnels, lead scoring systems, or deep CRM workflows, ActiveCampaign or HubSpot will serve you better.
-Mailchimp's Customer Journeys are good — not great.
+Mailchimp's Customer Journeys are solid — not excellent.

 High-volume senders on a budget.
-Brevo Brevo charges by email sends rather than contacts, which is a fundamentally smarter pricing model if you have a large list but don't email everyone every week.
+Brevo Brevo charges by email sends rather than contacts, which is fundamentally smarter if you have a large list but don't email everyone every week.
 Depending on your setup, you could save $50–$200+ a month just by switching.

 Shopify stores at serious scale.
-Once you're doing real revenue — think $50,000+/month — Klaviyo Klaviyo is the platform people graduate to.
-It's more expensive and has a steeper learning curve, but the segmentation depth and revenue attribution are on a completely different level.
+Once you're doing real revenue — think $50,000+/month — Klaviyo Klaviyo is where most people graduate.
+It's pricier and has a steeper learning curve, but the segmentation depth and revenue attribution are on a completely different level.

 Mailchimp vs. The Alternatives